CS-UCR/senior-design-project-lesalsa-james/README.md

 - [Dependencies](#dependencies)

 ## Overview
 Basically, we will be creating a web application that allows gamers (the main type of users for this application) to connect.
 Similar to something like Tinder, but for games and meeting new friends.
-Our project would have features such as logging in, profiles saved, and categories for people to make friends with similar interests.
+Our project would have features such as logging in, profiles saved, and categories for people to add friends with similar interests and chat.
 Some categories we have in mind are games the user plays/is looking to play, wanting to play competitively or casually, and type of music.
-We would create a “matching” aspect for users based on selections and filter applicants based on that.
+We would create a "filtering" aspect for users based on selections and filter applicants based on that.
+Then we would have a chatting function for users to connect, allowing them to chat normally or also live chat.
-  Our matching algorithm would be based on the data we retrieve from each user using the Steam API which returns info such as games played and the total hours played on each game.
-With this data, we plan to create a recommender system to match different players.
-Of course, different categories will be weighted accordingly; for instance, a player’s games would be weighted more than a user’s other hobbies.
-As of now, we have slight knowledge of K-nearest-neighbor recommender systems but we aim to research other recommender systems such as collaborative filtering.
-Then we would have a chatting function for users to connect.
-Though still subject to change, we are planning to use technologies such as Javascript, HTML, CSS, Node.js, React.js, and Express.js to build our application.
-We currently are using EJS, and PSQL for our database.
-However we do plan on switching over to MongoDB.
+Though still subject to change, we are currently using technologies such as Javascript, HTML, CSS, Node.js, React.js, and Express.js to build our application.
+For our frontend, we are also using Chakra UI, a React Component to help us style our webpages.
+Last quarter we were using PSQL but have made the switch over to MongoDB this quarter.
 	Our project is important in allowing users and gamers to be able to connect with each other.
 We feel that the quality of games is often affected by teammates, and the ability to find teammates before queuing up in a game can overall help benefit the quality of games.
 In addition, our project will allow people looking for friends or others with similar interests, and be able to connect through the online community.